cp2004/Octoprint-Upgrade-To-Py3/README.md

  NOTE: This is not a plugin!
 A script to move an existing octoprint install from Python 2 to Python 3

-## You are looking at the development version of this script - Be sure you know what you are doing!

 ---
 ## Usage
 A one time script to upgrade your OctoPrint installation from Python 2 to Python 3